 Don’t Be Out of Context

-As with our lessons on liminal spaces, foreshadowing, common homophones, figurative language, literary devices, and juxtaposition, I hope you can see that these “dusty ELA vocabulary words” are actually highly relevant to our lives.
+As with our lessons on liminal spaces, foreshadowing, common homophones, figurative language, and literary devices, I hope you can see that these “dusty ELA vocabulary words” are actually highly relevant to our lives.
 When we forget about context or leave it out, meaning and purpose are lost.

 Part of becoming a responsible adult is learning how to fit our actions to any given context — even if that context changes over time and we must adapt.
 For example, as we grow, we learn not to wear just our underwear in a public context, and we learn which words and actions might be disrespectful or even hurtful, given any given broader context.
 (For more, see “Why is School Important?”)